bytecodealliance/regalloc2/doc/DESIGN.md

 allocator.

 This instruction-set design is somewhat at odds with an SSA representation, where a value cannot be redefined.
-Even in non-SSA code, it is awkward to overwrite a vreg that may need to be used again later.

 Thus, the allocator supports a useful fiction of sorts: the instruction can be described as if it has three register mentions --